zingale/computational_astrophysics/content/interpolation/going-further.md

 This means that all of the cubics are coupled together, and a linear system needs to be solved for find all of the coefficients simultaneously.

+## Thermodynamic consistency

+One place where interpolation is widely used in astrophysics is in interpolating complex equations of state (like electron degeneracy) where computing the functions is very computationally expensive.
+By creating a grid of $\rho, T$ points where the results are tabulated, a high-order, multidimensional interpolant can be used to cheaply find the thermodynamic state.

+However, care must be taken to ensure that the results are thermodynamically consistent.
+This is discussed in the paper [_The Accuracy, Consistency, and Speed of an Electron-Positron Equation of State Based on Table Interpolation of the Helmholtz Free Energy_](https://ui.adsabs.harvard.edu/abs/2000ApJS..126..501T/abstract).